jo-thomas-1/django-college-store-portal/README.md

 	- register
 	- department
 - Department should be a dropdown which contains minimum 5 department (eg: computer science, commerce, etc.)
-- When clicked on any depart in the dropdown it should redirect to its corresponding Wikipedia page
+- When clicked on any department in the dropdown it should redirect to its corresponding Wikipedia page
 - Home page should contain a button
 - When clicked on the button the login page should appear